K-Paks/get2work/README.md

 By default the extension will block all the pages on the `facebook.com` and `youtube.com` domain, but you can add/remove any page you like by editing the `manifest.json` file and reloading the extension.

+### How it works
+Every time you try to go on the restricted pages, the extension will block any action you can possibly do on the page for 30 seconds, flash the **GET TO WORK** inscription in your face and play `audio.mp3`.
+The default sound is the Terence Fletcher from the movie Whiplash insulting you, but you can change it to whatever you'd like.
+Just make sure it is named `audio.mp3`.

 ##### Happy working everybody!
 Stay healthy!